 Need a photographer but don’t know where to start?
 Well, you’re not alone.
 In a market seemingly saturated with photographers, it can seem like a daunting task finding the perfect fit to capture your special day.
-However, with careful research and a few helpful tips you can put your inner bridezilla at ease, and start off your search feeling cool and confident.
+However, with careful research and a few helpful tips, you can put your inner bridezilla at ease, and start off your search feeling cool and confident.

-Lisa Raffo Ashley, owner & curator of The Wedding Artist Collective offered us a some very helpful tips on how to navigate the process of selecting the perfect photographer.
+Lisa Raffo Ashley, owner & curator of The Wedding Artist Collective offered us some very helpful tips on how to navigate the process of selecting the perfect photographer.
 From checking portfolios to understanding pricing, these tips will help you pinpoint what to look for when it comes to capturing one of the most memorable times in your life.
 Keep reading to learn more!

 COMMUNICATION IS KEY

 The best wedding professionals take every opportunity they have to truly understand the spirit of the couple getting married, and what makes their love story unique.
 Especially for a photographer or videographer, the task of communicating that is of utmost priority.
 Behind the lens (and inside their ultra-creative minds), the wheels are constantly churning.

 Ultimately, style and budget are the two most important factors when selecting a wedding photographer.
 To feel completely confident in your decision, there are a few important factors to consider that will help you find the perfect photographer for your wedding day.

 Choosing a wedding photographer is an intuitive process and one that won’t happen overnight.
 As we tend to be constantly bombarded with visual stimulation from social media, it can be challenging to stay focused and follow the work of a select group of photographers that may interest you.